malcolmsailor/midani/docs/settings.md

                     text annotations from the brackets.
 Positive values shift the text away from the notes.
                     *Default*: `0.2`
+- **default_bracket_settings**: dict.
+It is often useful to define a setting like "text_y_offset" for all brackets.
+Any bracket setting for a particular bracket type that is not found in `bracket_settings` will be fetched from this dict.
+Only if not found will the default values above under `bracket_settings` be applied.
+            This is a global-only setting.
 - **add_annotations**: list of strings.
 Annotate each frame according to the values in this list.
 Possible values:
     - "time": clock time (intro times are negative)